 Borrowings under the credit agreement are guaranteed by Jazz Pharmaceuticals plc and certain of its subsidiaries and are secured by substantially all of our assets.
+The credit agreement contains customary representations and warranties and customary affirmative and negative covenants applicable to us, including, among other things, restrictions on indebtedness, liens, investments, mergers, dispositions, prepayment of other indebtedness and dividends and other distributions.
+The credit agreement contains a financial covenant that requires us to maintain a maximum secured leverage ratio.
 Our failure to comply with any of the operating and financial covenants contained in the credit agreement would constitute an event of default under the credit agreement.
 The credit agreement contains other customary events of default.
 If one or more events of default occurs and continues beyond any applicable cure period, the administrative agent may, with the consent of the lenders holding a majority of the loans and commitments under the facilities, or will, at the request of such lenders, terminate the commitments of the lenders to make further loans and declare all of the obligations under the credit agreement to be immediately due and payable.
 In such event, we would not have sufficient cash resources to repay the full amount of the obligations.
 We are currently in compliance with the covenants under the credit agreement.

-To continue to grow our business over the longer term, we will need to commit substantial resources to one or more of product acquisition and inlicensing, product development and clinical trials of product candidates, and expanding our commercial operations.
+To continue to grow our business over the longer term, we will need to commit substantial resources to one or more of product acquisition and inlicensing, product development and clinical trials of product candidates, and expansion of our commercial operations.
 In this regard, we have evaluated and expect to continue to evaluate a wide array of strategic transactions as part of our strategy to acquire or in-license and develop additional products and product candidates.
 Acquisition opportunities that we pursue could materially affect our liquidity and capital resources and may require us to incur additional indebtedness, seek equity capital or both.
-Accordingly, we may seek to raise additional funds to license or acquire additional products, product candidates or companies or for general corporate purposes.
+Accordingly, we may again seek to raise additional funds to license or acquire additional products, product candidates or companies or for general corporate purposes.
 Raising additional capital could be accomplished through one or more public or private debt or equity financings, collaborations or partnering arrangements.
 Any equity financing would be dilutive to our shareholders, and the consent of the lenders under our credit agreement could be required for certain potential financings.